colurw/temporal_CNN/README.md

 ## 1_data_preparation.py

 Converts 'open-high-low-close' (OHLC) price data into a format suitable for machine learning.
+It uses first-order filters and significant levels to extract learnable features from the raw data.

-Target labels are generated according to (potential) profitable trading conditions being met.
-Extra data features are created, price and volume data are centralised around their moving averages, whilst time and day labels are separated out and one-hot encoded.
+Target labels are generated according to (potential) profitable trading conditions being met, whilst time and day labels are separated out and one-hot encoded.

 The working dataframe is then transformed into a tensor of dimensions [batch_size, steps, channels] by using a rolling window method.
 Appropriate category labels are selected to match the last step in each window, and transformed into a tensors of dimensions [batch_size, categories].